TwelveNexus/one-plan/OnePlan.md

    - Commit and PR tracking creates visibility into development progress
    - Automated status updates reduce manual reporting

-By implementing this specification, Twelve Nexus will deliver measurable benefits:
+By implementing this specification, One Plan will deliver measurable benefits:
 - 40-60% reduction in project planning time
 - 35% improvement in requirement quality
 - 30% increase in deadline accuracy